Law School?

 Pre-Law Resources at WSU

-WSU’s Pre-Law 101 Canvas Resource is available to every WSU student.
+WSU’s Pre-Law 101 Canvas Resource is available to current WSU students.
 This resource includes announcements for opportunities for any student interested in a career in law.
+You can opt in on the Pre-Law 101 Canvas Resource page.

 - The Writing Center assists with application materials like the personal statement and supplemental materials that may be required for an individual institution.